 - Used in making syringes and medical instruments

-43. Classify the following as biodegradable and non-biodegradable materials: Woollen clothes, Polythene bags, Paper, Aluminium cans, Toothbrush, Peels of vegetables and fruits, Cotton cloth, Jute bag, Electric switch, Frying panhandle.
+43. Classify the following as biodegradable and non-biodegradable materials: Woollen clothes, Polythene bags, Paper, Aluminium cans, Toothbrush, Peels of vegetables and fruits, Cotton cloth, Jute bags, Electric switches, Frying panhandles.

 Biodegradable materials: Woolen clothes, paper, peels of vegetables and fruits, cotton cloth, jute bag

-Non-biodegradable materials: Polythene bags, Aluminium cans, Toothbrush, Electric switch, Frying panhandle.
+Non-biodegradable materials: Polythene bags, Aluminium cans, Toothbrushes, Electric switches, Frying panhandle.

 45. Explain how the use of plastics has a bad effect on the environment.

 Plastic pollution causes harm to humans, animals and plants through toxic pollutants.
-It can take hundreds or even thousands of years for plastic to break down so the environmental damage is long-lasting.
-It affects all organisms in the food chain from tiny species like plankton through to whale.
+It can take hundreds or even thousands of years for plastic to break down, so the environmental damage is long-lasting.
+It affects all organisms in the food chain, from tiny species like plankton to whales.

-46. Explain why the disposal of plastic wastes is a major problem.
+46. Explain why the disposal of plastic waste is a major problem.
 Give two reasons only.

 Plastic is a non-biodegradable material and takes a lot of time to decompose naturally.
-The plastic waste is harmful for animals who might eat it, can cause severe air pollution on burning, and can create a heap of waste which will not decompose, hence disposal of plastic waste is a major problem.
+Plastic waste is harmful to animals who might eat it, can cause severe air pollution on burning, and can create a heap of waste which will not decompose; hence disposal of plastic waste is a major problem.

-47. What are the various ways to save the environment from excessive plastic wastes?
+47. What are the various ways to save the environment from excessive plastic waste?

 - Reduce plastic bags and use cloth or jute bags.